wxl/madonctl-scripts/README.md

 Don't expect heavily polished stuff here.
 I generally make things as I go. `madonctl` is meant to be easily scriptable, which lends itself well to quick solutions.

 Also, I'm working on a set of templates tweaked to my liking.
-I usually `madonctl stream` in one [`tmux`][2] pane, `madonctl stream local` in another, and then `madonctl stream --notifications-only --notification-types=mentions` in a 3rd.
+I usually have an active [`tmux`][2] window of 5 panes, 4 of which are dedicated to `madonctl`.
 Using a fair amount of real estate, I like to keep things simple.

 Scripts
 =======